How to Find Great Ideas For Guest Posting Today

 As useful as the above insight is, when it comes to finding topics that haven’t been done and redone, you need to look to the outside for ideas for guest posting as well.
 Brandon Andersen, Chief Strategist at Ceralytics, has both been a featured guest poster himself, and helps find opportunities for his clients.
 “If we’re working with a site to create a guest post, we’ll run their competitor’s top performing topics through our competitive intelligence engine to identify where the publication may have content gaps vs. its competition.
 Then we write content that fills those gaps.
 This approach makes our guest posts all the more valuable for publications.”

 Naturally, everyone doesn’t have a competitive intelligence engine to work with, but you can use tools to help in this regard.
 For example, Ahrefs and similar keyword research tools can help you identify topics that are covered a lot versus things that aren’t.
 From here, you can follow Andersen’s advice, and find great ideas for guest posting to fill those gaps.
-Putting together ideas for guest posting is not just about showing off your expertise, but your understanding of the clients you are trying to reach.
-Take the time to read our guide on How To Get A Guest Post Anywhere to figure out what to put in your query to make the sites interested in your content and insight.

 You may also read